The Startup Accelerator FAQsAll your questions should be answered here.

-There is no age limit on the Idea Accelerator.
+There is no age limit on The Startup Accelerator.

 You are welcome whether you are a recent graduate who wants to avoid the conventional career path, a 30-something career professional who wants to explore building a business, or a white-haired wizard who isn’t ready to slow down yet.
 We have welcomed all of the above on the programme.
 Diversity of experience and perspective is always a good thing.